Enterprise products, solutions & services

 Huawei released its future-oriented channel architecture and channel policies in 2012, and they have been frequently updated based on the business development of our partners and their feedback.
 To ensure the stability of the overall framework, in 2020 Huawei will further optimize its ecosystem partner policies related to business outside of China, based on four measures:

-In 2019, we removed the sales rebate threshold, which means partners are now rewarded for every dollar they earn.
+In 2019, we canceled the sales rebate threshold, which means partners are now rewarded for every dollar they earn.
 As a result, there was an 80 percent year-on-year growth in the number of partners who received incentives, with the total incentive amount distributed nearly doubling over the same period.
-In 2020, Huawei will maintain the stability of the channel partner incentive framework and expand the scope of qualifying products for standalone software rebates.
+In 2020, Huawei will maintain the stability of the channel partner incentive framework and expand the scope of qualifying products, to include standalone software as well.
 Partners will also receive service content support in accordance with their star level.
-With a higher star level, partners are entitled to more authorization and more benefits.
-Diversified special incentives such as capability rebates and Business Incentive Programs (BIPs) will be introduced to motivate partners to pursue more ambitious goals.
+With a higher star level, partners are entitled to more authorization and more beneﬁts.
+Diversiﬁed special incentives such as capability rebates and Business Incentive Programs (BIPs) will be introduced to motivate partners to pursue more ambitious goals.

 In addition, Huawei will build a partner policy center based on the ‘e + Partner' platform, to provide partners with more transparent and timely policy information, clearly communicating certification policy requirements, the various incentives available, and program solutions.
 In 2020, we will release a list of products that partners may get rebates on to improve policy transparency and make incentives easier to predict.
 We will allow partners to independently apply for and accept MDFs to accelerate the execution of marketing activities and make Huawei's entire business process visible to partners.